-The operation of searching for the BST node with maximal key is performed similarly to the operation of searching for the node with minimal key.
+The operation of searching for the BST node with the maximal key is performed similarly to the operation of searching for the node with the minimal key.
 The only difference is that this time the key is stored in the rightmost node of the tree.
 It means that the node has no right child.
 Searching for that node fails only when the operation is performed for an empty tree.
-If the operation is performed for a node other than the root of the BST then it will find a node of the BST that stores a maximal key in the subtree in where the former node is a root.
-The next two slides present the recursive and iterative versions of a function that implements the operation of searching the BST for the maximal node.
-Because those functions are very similar to the functions for searching the node with minimal key, they are not described in details.
+If the operation is performed for a node other than the root of the BST then it will find a node of the BST that stores a maximal key in the subtree in which this node is the root.
+The next two slides present the recursive and iterative forms of a function that implements the operation of searching the BST node with the maximal key.
+Because those functions are very similar to the functions for searching the node with the minimal key then they are not described.

-Searching In BST - Maximal Key Recursive Version
+Searching In BST - Maximal Key

-'''
+Recursive Version

 struct tree_node find_maximum(struct tree_node root)

 {

-f

-if(root && root->right_child)
+f(root && root->right_child)

 return find_maximum(root->right_child);

 else

 return root;

 }

-'''

-Searching In BST - Maximal Key Iterative Version

-'''

-1 struct tree_node find_maximum(struct tree_node root)

-2 {

-3 while(root && root->right_child)
+while(root && root->right_child)

-4 root = root->right_child;
+root = root->right_child;

-5 return root;
+return root;

-6 }

-'''
+struct tree_node find_maximum(struct tree_node root)

-Searching In BST - a Given Key
+Searching In BST - The Specified Key

-The algorithm for finding a node with a given key is similar to the algorithm for searching a place in the BST for a node in the operation of adding a new node to the tree.
-By comparing the given key with the key stored in the currently visited node it can be decided in which subtree (left or right) should be the searched node.
-The operation is finished when the currently visited vertex has the same key as the given key or when there are no nodes left to visit.
-In the latter case the node storing a given key does not exists.
+The algorithm for finding a node with a specified key is similar to the algorithm for searching a place in the BST for a new node in the operation of adding a node to the tree.
+By comparing the specified key with the key stored in the currently visited node it can be decided which subtree (left or right) should be searched for that node in the next step.
+The operation is completed when the currently visited vertex stores the specified key or when there are no nodes left to visit.
+In the latter case the node storing the specified key does not exists.

-Searching In BST - a Given Key Recursive Version
+Searching In BST - The Specified Key Recursive Version

-'''

-struct tree node find node(struct tree node root, int key)
+struct tree_node find_node(struct tree_node root, int key)

-1

-ł

-2
+{

 if(root && root->key > key)

-3

 return find_node(root->left_child,key);

-4

 else if(root && root->key < key)

-\mathbf{5}

 return find_node(root->right_child,key);

-6

 else

-\overline{7}

 return root;

-8

 }

-9

-'''
+}

-Searching In BST - a Given Key
+Searching In BST - The Specified Key Recursive Version

 The function presented in the previous slide returns the address of the BST node and has two parameters.
-The first parameter, which is a pointer, is used for passing the address of the root or, when the function is called recursively, the address of the left of the right child of a currently visited node.
-The second parameter is used for passing the given key.
-In the 3rd line the function check whether the address passed by the root parameter is not NULL and if the key stored in the node pointed by the root parameter is greater than the key the function searches for.
-If the first expression in the condition evaluates to false when the function is called then it means that it is invoked for an empty tree.
-If the same expression evaluates to false when the function is called recursively then it means there is no node in the tree that stores the given key.
-If both expressions evaluate to true then the function is invoked recursively and the first argument of this call is the address of the left child of the currently visited node (4th line).
-16/39
+The first parameter, which is a pointer, is used for passing the address of the root or, when the function is called recursively, the address of the left or the right child of the currently visited node.
+The second parameter is used for passing the specified key.
+In the 3rd line the function checks whether the address passed by the root parameter is not NULL and if the key stored in the node pointed by the root parameter is greater than the key the function searches for.
+If the first expression in the condition evaluates to false when the function is called for the first time then it means that the tree is empty.
+If the same expression evaluates to false when the function is called to true then the function is invoked recursively and the first argument of this call is the address of the left child of the currently visited node (4th line).